manuel-uberti/filmsinwords/about.md

 me elaborate on specific topics and opinions.
 It’s also a fun exercise because English is not my first language.

-If you wish to receive updates, you can subscribe to this blog via [RSS](https://www.filmsinwords.eu/feed.xml).
+If you wish to receive updates you can subscribe to this blog via [RSS](https://www.filmsinwords.eu/feed.xml).

 By the way, I have [a personal website](https://www.manueluberti.eu/) for the more technology-driven side of my life.
 Check it out if you love Emacs and functional programming.